igorw/weblog/_posts/2014-08-06-reasoned-php.md

     ![boole, frege, de morgan](/img/reasoned-php/boole-frege-demorgan.png)
 </center>

-In 1935 century, Gentzen created not one, but two new formulations of logic<sup><a id="ft-1-src"></a><a href="#ft-1">1</a></sup>:
+In 1935, Gentzen created not one, but two new formulations of logic<sup><a id="ft-1-src"></a><a href="#ft-1">1</a></sup>:
 Natural deduction and the sequent calculus.
 It can be described in terms of a few simple rules.